HDMI over CAT5 HDBaseT Extender with USB Hub - 90m (295 ft.) - Up to 4K

 The extender also features Power-over-Cable technology, so you only need one power source for both the extender and receiver units.
 Mounting hardware is included for both the extender and receiver, for discreet, professional installation.

-The ST121HDBTU is backed by a 2-year StarTech.com warranty and free lifetime technical support.
+The ST121HDBTU is TAA compliant is backed by a 2-year StarTech.com warranty with free lifetime technical support.

 HDBaseT is a registered trademark of The HDBaseT Alliance.

 Extend USB and video to create a remote kiosk with touchscreen or console control

 Install the extender even in locations where power outlets are limited, with only a single power adapter required at either the transmitter or receiver